phoebewang/copyright/README.md

 All contiguous comment blocks (bounded by empty or code lines) that contain a copyright message are stripped before injecting the new message.

+You should commit all your code into a repo before running this program and check the results with a diff utility.

 ## Features
 * Autodetect language from extension or shebang or header.
 * Force programming language to use if files cannot be autodetected.